thatrandomguy43/uspl/working-doc.md

 the keywords and, or and not are used for boolean logic instead of operators

+i think i'm gonna have to do oops all parentheses for binary operators so 3 * 4 + 2 must be (3 * 4) + 2
+not doing that would mean i have to deal with operator presidence and introduce behaviour that is hard to program and easy to misunderstand

 if statements look like:

 if exp do